-- 4W- Miss Walters- supported by Mrs Cawfield ( Teaching Assistant)
+- 4CP- Mrs Curry (Mon-Wed) & Mrs Pollard (Thurs-Fri)- supported by Mrs Hardwick ( Teaching Assistant)

-- 4TW- Mr Donovan, Mrs Crabb – supported by Mrs Hardwick ( Teaching Assistant)
+- 4D- Mr Donovan – supported by Mrs White & Mrs Moore (Teaching Assistant)

 At St Matthew’s School we follow the National Curriculum, which set out the standards and objectives for all subjects taught.
 The key areas of the curriculum are: English, Maths, Science, PE, Computing, History, Geography, Religious Education, Art and Design, Music, and PSHCE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 4 and also our Curriculum area.

 Reading is an essential part of home learning and children are expected to read regularly with an adult.
-This reading needs to be noted in their reading record and if this is done 4 times or more a week then children in Year 4 will receive a Green Card.
-Spellings are practised on Tuesday and Thursday.
+This reading needs to be noted in their reading record.
+Spellings will be given and children will use various strategies to learn these key spellings.